dougsweetser/Q/docs/SR/problem_set_2.md

 ##  Initialization functions

-There are a few tools required to solve problems in special relativity using quaternions to characterize events in spacetime.
+There are a few tools required to solve problems in special relativity using quaternions to characterize events in space-time.
 The most basic are a round value for c and gamma.

 ![\[Graphics:ps2gr90